-Fantasy Premier League managers around the world now have access to one of the largest cash leagues we’ve ever seen
+Fantasy Premier League managers now have access to the largest FPL cash league we’ve ever seen

-To give you a quick overview, FanTeam are running a season-long fantasy football game that follows an almost identical structure to Fantasy Premier League.
+To give you a very quick overview, Fanteam are running a season-long fantasy football cash game that follows an almost identical structure to Fantasy Premier League.

-The similarities to FPL are so striking that we believe every FPL manager could do very well on FanTeam, and even run their FanTeam side alongside their FPL team.
+The similarities to FPL are so striking that we believe every FPL manager could do very well on Fanteam, and even run their Fanteam side alongside their FPL team, with ease.

 There are some slight differences which we need to make you aware of though, and that’s what we’ll be looking into in this article.

 Before we start, let us please advise you that Fanteam are licensed and regulated by the UK and Malta and are 100% owned by the Scout Gaming Group – a company from Scandinavia that are listed on the Nasdaq Stockholm.